 General Journal

 Date Account/Explanation PR Debit Credit

-Jan 4 2021 Loss on impairment 5,000
+Jan 4 2021 Loss on impairment 5,000 5,000

-Investment in bonds - at amortized cost.
-5,000

-(\$200,000 - 195,000)

 Note: For ASPE, the impaired value is the higher of the discounted cash flow using the current market interest rate and the net realizable value (NRV) either through sale or by exercising the company's rights to collateral.
 Since the NRV information is not available, the discounted cash flow using the current market interest rate is the measure used to determine impairment.